Change Orders in Ottawa Renovations (2026)

 Contract Clauses to Control Change Orders

-How to Spot Change Order Padding
+How to Budget for Change Orders

 Frequently Asked Questions

-What's a normal change order markup in Ottawa?
+What is a normal change order markup in Ottawa?

 Do I have to accept a contractor's change order?